Airbus CEO: JAL order to help spur ties with Japan aerospace firms

-TOKYO The head of Airbus said on Monday the jet orders clinched with Japan Airlines Co Ltd (9201.T) would help spur future ties with Japanese aerospace firms, as the planemaker aims to edge deeper into a market dominated by rival Boeing Co (BA.N).
+TOKYO Oct 7 The head of Airbus said on Monday the jet orders clinched with Japan Airlines Co Ltd would help spur future ties with Japanese aerospace firms, as the planemaker aims to edge deeper into a market dominated by rival Boeing Co.

 Breaking open the last major aviation market dominated by Boeing, Airbus on Monday announced its first jet order from JAL, including for 31 wide-body A350 jets with a combined $9.5 billion list price.